GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 +-----+-------------------------+

 which can be inserted into the beginning or end of the CPT file.
-If you prefer the HSV system, set the parameter accordingly and replace red, green, blue with hue, saturation, value.
+If you prefer the HSV system, set the ``gmt.conf`` parameter accordingly and replace red, green, blue with hue, saturation, value.
 Color palette tables that contain gray-shades only may replace the *r/g/b* triplets with a single gray-shade in the 0–255 range.
 For CMYK, give *c/m/y/k* values in the